 In the early 20th century Elie Metchnikoff, a Russian microbiologist and winner of the Nobel prize in medicine, is intrigued by the longevity of the Bulgarians, great consumers of fermented products with a high content of lactic ferments, so called because they produce lactic acid.

 He concludes that these bacteria have a positive effect on the intestines and on health.
 At the time yoghurt was sold exclusively by pharmacies.

 Also at this time, Henry Tissier, a French paediatrician, isolated a bacteria Bifidobacterium breve in the flora of healthy, breastfed babies.
 This bacteria was not present in infants suffering from diarrhoea.
 He therefore recommended giving them this strain.

 The term probiotic (from the Greek biotikos, "promoting life") only appeared in 1953, used by Kollath.
 Research thus focussed thoroughly on the effects of intestinal bacteria.
 In 2001 the FAO/WHO experts committee gave the following definition: "Live microorganisms which, when administered in adequate amounts, confer a health benefit on the host".
 Nowadays, probiotics are still being intensively researched.

 Lactic bacteria are among the main probiotics; they notably include the lactobacilli (from the genus Lactobacillus) and bifidobacteria (from the genus Bifidobacterium).

 Probiotics in your meals

-- barrier role against the entry or embedding of pathogens in the body through a variety of mechanisms
+A barrier role against the entry and/or embedding of pathogens in the body through a variety of mechanisms;

-These benefits depend on bacteria: some have a more digestive purpose (Lactobacillus paracasei, acidophilus, plantarum, Bifidobacterium longum…), others an immune purpose, notably Lactobacillus rhamnosus LGG which has been the subject of numerous publications.
+These benefits depend on bacteria: some have a more digestive purpose (Lactobacillus paracasei, acidophilus, plantarum, Bifidobacterium longum, etc.), others an immune purpose, notably Lactobacillus rhamnosus LGG, which has been the subject of numerous publications.